Zamiell/isaac-faq/save-data-manager.md

 The first argument is the key.
 In the above example, we used "foo", which is the name of the mod.
 If you are storing variables for your entire mod in a single object, then use the name of your mod.
 (However, for medium to large scale mods, this is really bad, as you should instead have one `v` object per file/feature, and then call the `saveDataManager` function once for each `v` object, using the key of the individual mod feature name.)

-The second argument is the save data object to manage, which will conventionally be called `v`.
+The second argument is the variables, which will conventionally be called `v`.
 (But it can technically be called anything you want.)

 <br>